What is the role of the vagus nerve in the fight or flight response?

 - Lower your heart rate and blood pressure.

-- Reduce stress, anxiety and depression, and improve overall mental health
+- Reduce stress, natural remedies for anxiety and depression, and improve overall mental health

-- Improved liver detoxification and bile flow, which also helps to improve digestion
+- Improved leaky liver detoxification and bile flow, which also helps to improve digestion

 - Deeper or easier breathing

 - Reduced inflammation (usually due to the release of beneficial cytokines)

 - Reduction in pain, again due to a reduced stress response and the release of beneficial cytokines.

 How to stimulate the Vagus Nerve - Vagus nerve exercises

 Because your Vagus nerve helps control your breathing, there are feedback signals from your respiratory system back to your Vagus nerve.
 This means, by consciously altering your breathing to be deeper, calmer and more regulated, you actually stimulate your Vagus nerve to become more “active”, which puts your body into a more “resting” or parasympathetic state.

 Singing and Humming